zempo/Sprint-Challenge--RDBMS-and-API-Intros-java-todos/README.md

 - [ ] PATCH /todos/todo/{todoid} - mark a todo as completed.

 - [ ] DELETE /users/user/{userid} - Deletes a user based off of their userid and deletes all their associated todos.
+If the todos table is added correctly, the Controller, Service, and Repository for this end point should not change!

 ### Required best practices